redhataccess/engage-game/README.md

     npm run leader-server-prod

-This will persiste leaderboard data across retarts.
+This will persist leaderboard data across retarts.

 To enable sending notifications to top score bumps, you mus have a engage-server-running and the client configured to point to it.
 Example: